Workplace investigation questions to ask each party

 Verifying the parties involved is helpful in verifying the complainant’s and respondent’s version of events.
 It’s also important to verify and document the identity of anyone that the witness says engaged in wrongdoing for your records in case this incident ever becomes a legal matter.

-4. Was anyone else present to witness the incident or behavior at the time?
+4. Did anyone else witness the incident or behavior at the time?

-Sometimes the complainant may not have noticed or remembered everyone that was there during the alleged incident.
-Asking witnesses who they remember seeing may help you locate additional witnesses to talk to.
+Sometimes, the complainant may not have noticed or remembered everyone present during the alleged incident.
+If you don’t mind, asking witnesses who they remember seeing may help you find additional witnesses to talk to.

 5. What did you do after witnessing this incident?
 Did you file a report or tell anyone else what you witnessed?